(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Lacking confidence is one of the major stumbling blocks for people returning to the workforce.
 You don't want to come across as arrogant, nor as timid.

-There is a strong chance people in leadership, those conducting interviews, and potential new coworkers may be younger and less experienced than you when you return to the workforce.
+There is a strong chance that people in leadership, those conducting interviews, and potential new coworkers may be younger and less experienced than you when you return to the workforce.

 If you are interested in a job with the company, it is important to remain humble and not let their youth or new ways of doing things affect you.
-Focus on what you can bring to a specific position and how you will benefit the company.

 You may need to accept a lower salary and a lower-tier job than you wanted as you rebuild your career.

 Ask for feedback and make any necessary changes to improve your job performance.
 Your humility will likely gain respect and rewards from those in charge.

-Tips for SAHMs and SAHDs Returning to Work
+Tips for SAHMs and SAHDs

 If you're a mom or dad who's been out of the workforce raising children, you may be behind in terms of keeping up with things such as advances in technology.

-This may be a time when you need to decide to hire some help at home or learn to live with a little more chaos in the house.
+This may be a time when you decide to hire some help at home or learn to live with a little more chaos in the house.